 HOW TO OBSERVE #UniversalHourOfPeace

 Organizations around the world host events supporting an hour of peace.
 Some include prayer, music, poetry, or speeches.
-Gatherings may be large or small, but the effort overall will be to spread the word of peace in every heart and mind regardless of faith.
+While gatherings may be large or small, the effort overall will be to spread the word of peace in every heart and mind regardless of faith.

 Several ways to participate include:

 - Host a prayer circle

 - Meditate or attend a meditation session

 - Organize an event to discuss drawing us closer to peace